ferhin23/ferhin23/README.md

 ## Hi there 👋

-I am a senior at St. Lawrence University majoring in Psychology and Statistics. :brain
+I am a senior at St. Lawrence University majoring in Psychology and Statistics. :brain:

 I've worked on three research projects at St. Lawrence including making sport related education modules for the SCORE Network, a shiny app that visualizes mental health data, and I'm currently working on a research project that invesitgates how chewing gum affects motor performance.